box/developer.box.com/content/guides/users/provision/shared-folders.md

   </Tab>
 </Tabs>

-Once the groups are created, simply add the user to that group and they will have the prescribed access to the shared folders created within the service account.
+Once the groups are created, add the user to that group and they will have the prescribed access to the shared folders created within the service account.